 About the Geriatric Medicine Fellowship Program

-- Prepare individuals to meet the requirements for Certification in Geriatrics Medicine.
+- Prepare individuals to meet the requirements for Board Certification in Geriatric Medicine.

 - Prepare individuals for the care of older patients.